-This annotated bibliography lists books in date order from most to least recent.
-(There's also an alphabetical title index on the right.)
+This annotated bibliography lists books in my reading order from most to least recent (which is close to date order).
+There's also an alphabetical title index on the right.

 Only those books that I think are worth reading (and that I myself have bought and read) are included, except for my own books which are listed separately.
 All comments are about the specified print edition, not about the possibly mangled ebook or translated versions.

 Amazon requires that I state: “As an Amazon Associate I earn from